 During the height of Greek civilization, their city-states dominated the economy of the entire Mediterranean region from southern France to Asia Minor and the Black Sea.
 The Greeks were pre-eminent merchants, and their pottery was exported throughout the Mediterranean world.
 The striking painted red- and black-figure vases give a glimpse into the lives of the ancient Greeks, depicting vivid scenes of hunting, athletics, warfare, and religion.

-Many of the objects in the Museum’s Mediterranean collection were excavated, but many were donated by collectors who had acquired the objects in the late 19th and early 20th centuries.
+The collection also boasts examples of fine marble statuary, struck silver coins, weapons and armor, votives, jewelry, grave markers, and metalwork.
+While some of the objects in the Museum’s Mediterranean collection were excavated, many were donated by collectors who had acquired the objects in the late 19th and early 20th centuries.

-AmphoraWithin the Greece Gallery there are many vases like this one, which was made in Athens around 535 BCE.
-It shows the death of Achilles in battle, a story which remains familiar today from Homer’s Iliad.
-Although the amphora (or vase with two handles) was made in Athens, it was found in Orvieto, Italy, showing how Greek pottery circulated throughout the Greek world.
+Inside the Greece Gallery there are many vases like this one, which was made in Athens around 535 BCE.
+It shows the death of Achilles during the Trojan Warin battle, a story which remains familiar today from Homer’s Iliad.
+Although the amphora (or vase with two handles) was made in Athens, it was found in Italian Orvieto, Italy, showing how Greek pottery circulated throughout the Mediterranean Greek world.
+MS3442